RinatAbidullin/Cozify/README.md

     willSelectRowAt indexPath: IndexPath
 ) -> IndexPath? {
     workForSelectedItemFromSettingsTable.debounce(
         delay: .milliseconds(120)
     ) { [weak self] in
         guard let self = self else { return }
+        // do something
+    }()
+    return nil
+}

+// FirstlyThrottler:

+// Works like Throttler but not emit last event
+// that falls into the delay interval.
+// A good example of usage is to avoid multiple click on button
+// which starts some user-facing feature like opening new screen
+// (which can be delayed because of animation, for example).

+let workForSelectedItemFromSettingsTable: FirstlyThrottler = FirstlyThrottler()

+func tableView(
+    _ tableView: UITableView,
+    willSelectRowAt indexPath: IndexPath
+) -> IndexPath? {
+    workForSelectedItemFromSettingsTable.throttleFirst(
+        delay: .milliseconds(120)
+    ) { [weak self] in
+        guard let self = self else { return }